 Chai, the object of a year-long nationwide search by the Chinese government after the violence in the square, would eventually escape China to Hong Kong sealed for five days and nights in a wooden crate deep in the hold of a rickety ship.
-She managed to elude capture in China by adopting a series of disguises, by learning local Chinese dialects and by working variously as a rice farmer, laborer, and maid.
-Eventually, she would come to the United States, be nominated for the Nobel Peace Prize and graduate from the Harvard Business School.
+She managed to elude capture in China by adopting a series of disguises, learning local Chinese dialects, and working variously as a rice farmer, laborer, and maid.
+Eventually, she would come to the United States, be nominated for the Nobel Peace Prize, and graduate from Harvard Business School.

-While dining we discussed the events of the night before when several thousand young unarmed military recruits were sent marching toward the students in Tiananmen Square.
-Before they got very far, an estimated 100,000 Chinese civilians poured from their homes near the square and confronted the soldiers—berating them for even thinking of entering Tiananmen to clear it of the thousands of students who had occupied it since late April.
+While dining, we discussed the events of the night before when several thousand young unarmed military recruits were sent marching toward the students in Tiananmen Square.
+Before they got very far, an estimated 100,000 Chinese civilians poured from their homes near the square.
+They confronted the soldiers—berating them for even thinking of entering Tiananmen to clear it of the thousands of students who had occupied it since late April.

 This rather benign event was nothing more than a probe to determine what kind of resistance armed troops might face when they stormed the square.
-For several weeks some 200,000 Chinese troops—most from provinces far away from Beijing—had been massing on the outskirts of the city.
+For several weeks some 200,000 Chinese troops—most from provinces far away from Beijing—had been massing on the city’s outskirts.

 As Beijing entered its 15th day of martial law, it was also obvious that the government was still unable to enforce that decree.
-The government did admonish members of the foreign media to “observe regulations on news coverage” as they relate to martial law.
+The government admonished foreign media members to “observe regulations on news coverage” as they relate to martial law.

 “Foreign journalists must not talk with student protesters, and any news coverage of any kind in Beijing must receive prior approval,” said a statement by Ding Weijun, spokesman for the city.

-Many of us ignored those edicts and talked to anybody who wanted to speak anywhere that was deemed away from the prying eyes and ears of government authorities.
-I also ignored the curfew, often riding my red and white Sprick bicycle down dark streets from my hotel to the Tribune’s offices that were located in a foreign housing compound a half-mile away.
+Many of us ignored those edicts and talked to anybody who wanted to speak anywhere that was deemed away from government authorities’ prying eyes and ears.
+I also ignored the curfew, often riding my red and white Sprick bicycle down dark streets from my hotel to the Tribune’s offices located in a foreign housing compound a half-mile away.
 I got to know most of the Chinese police who were supposed to enforce the curfew.
 They would smile and wave as I peddled past.

 “But how?”
 I asked.
 “The army has tanks, machine guns, and armored personnel carriers.
 They will kill you.”